 Demonstrate accountability and readiness and prioritize PDPA compliance requirements with OneTrust Maturity & Benchmarking.
 Through built-in readiness assessments, organizations can evaluate their readiness for compliance with the PDPA as well as properly inform ongoing planning and maintenance of their privacy program as a result.

 All of OneTrust’s compliance solutions are underpinned with regulatory knowledge from OneTrust DataGuidance, an in-depth and up-to-date privacy and security regulatory research platform powered by more than two decades of global privacy law research.
 OneTrust DataGuidance offers resources for understanding obligations under the PDPA such as Insight articles provided by local experts, reports – including the Comparing Privacy Laws: GDPR v.
 PDPA report – and daily news updates to assist organizations with understanding the latest additions or clarifications provided by the PDPC.

-The recent postponement of the PDPA has eased the pressure on many organizations seeking to make sure their data protection programs are compliant with the PDPA.
-However, many organizations will benefit from leveraging the right tools and solutions to get their PDPA compliant privacy program up to speed in time for the June 1, 2022 deadline.
+The second postponement of the PDPA on 2021 helped to ease the pressure on many organizations seeking to ensure their data protection programs are compliant with the PDPA.
+Many organizations will benefit from leveraging the right tools and automated solutions to get their PDPA compliant privacy program up to speed in time for the June 1, 2022 deadline.

 Request a demo to find out how OneTrust can help your organization in its readiness for the PDPA.